 The UP Department of Irrigation & Water Resources together with Saharanpur Municipal Corporation and the 2030 Water Resources Group organized a successful program to raise awareness and promote good practice solutions to improve the alarming situation of the water bodies in the Hindon river basin.
 The basin stretches from the Shevalik hills to Greater Noida, […]

 The 2030 Water Resources Group is a unique public-private-civil society collaboration.
 We facilitate open, trust-based dialogue processes to drive action on water resources reform in water stressed countries in developing economies.
 The ultimate aim of such reforms and actions is to close the gap between water demand and supply by the year 2030.

-Our global partners include bilateral agencies (Sida, SDC and the Government of Hungary), private companies (Nestlé, PepsiCo, Coca-Cola, Grundfos, Dow, Ab InBev), development banks (IFC, the World Bank, African Development Bank, Inter-American Development Bank), INGOs and IGPs (UNDP, GGGI, GWP, the Forum, BRAC and IUCN).
+Our global partners include bilateral agencies and governments (Sida, SDC and the Government of Hungary), private companies (Nestlé, PepsiCo, Coca-Cola, Grundfos, Dow, Ab InBev), development banks (IFC, the World Bank, African Development Bank, Inter-American Development Bank), INGOs and IGPs (UNDP, GGGI, GWP, the Forum, BRAC and IUCN).
 The 2030 WRG was launched in 2008 at the World Economic Forum and has been hosted by IFC since 2012.